coillarach/SET09102/notes/04_workflow.md

    commit id: "change 2"
    checkout main
    commit id: "bug fix 2"
-   merge next_release
 ```

-*Fig. XX: Release branch*
+*Fig. 2: Release branch*

 Once the code configuration for the new release is stable, the parallel code branch can be
-*merged* with the main branch as illustrated in Fig. XX.
+*merged* with the main branch as illustrated in Fig. 3.
 During this process, it is possible
 for code conflicts to arise.
 This is where changes have occurred to the same file in
 both branches and keeping one version would mean losing the changes in the other.
 Some such
 conflicts can be handled in an automated way, but others will require the two versions of the file